Willian199/dart_ddi/README.md

      * If `maxRetry` is greater than 0 and `autoRun` is true, the subscription will be removed when the maximum number of retries is reached.
      * If `maxRetry` is greater than 0, `autoRun` is false and `onError` is used, the subscription will stop retrying when the maximum number is reached.
      * If `expirationDuration` is used, the subscription will be removed when the first rule is met, either when the expiration duration is reached or when the maximum number of retries is reached.
-- `autoRun`: If true, the event will be automatically run when the subscription is created.
+- `autoRun`: If true, the event will run automatically when the subscription is created.
      * Only one event is allowed.
      * `allowUnsubscribe` is ignored.
      * `unsubscribeAfterFire` is ignored.